 I remember the moment vividly, I was sat in the bath with not a hair on my body when it hit me; life is too short.
 Whatever the outcome, I wanted to be surrounded by fresh air, nature and rolling hills.
 So that was it, I shouted to Chris that we were moving to Wales!
 It was definitely a tail between my legs’ moment, as even on our wedding day I reminded my Welsh Valleys husband that I had no intention of ever moving to Wales!
 Having trawled Rightmove and viewed several places later, our sights were set on Mill House, which is now known as ‘Swn Yr Afon’ Sound of the River, which now serves as a wonderful holiday home for couples and families.
 We were short of funds at the time to make a firm offer, but when the insurance company paid out my life policy, it was certainly a mix of emotions - we had exactly the amount of deposit to the pound required, but then there was the realisation they didn’t hold out much hope for my life expectancy - don’t tell them I’m still standing for goodness sake!

 On Friday 20th Oct I joined in with people across the UK to #wearitpink to raise breast cancer awareness and to celebrate now being 8 years in the clear.
 There’s not a day that passes that I’m not grateful for still living and breathing.
 I certainly feel like a cat with 9 lives, having escaped a few early exits a number of times now in my life!
 But these experiences have shaped me and helps to put life into perspective sometimes.
 I appreciate and value things differently and the world around me and the people in it.

-I hope I’ve done ok with my first blog and will be in touch again soon!
+I hope I’ve done ok with my first blog!
 As always; I look forward to meeting and greeting you for your next Brecon Retreat.

 P.S.
 Girls check your boobs and boys, make sure you check your moobs!